pwdd/pwdd.github.io/_posts/2016-11-27-the-open-closed-principle.md

 tags: [design-principles]
 ---

 From all the [SOLID](https://en.wikipedia.org/wiki/SOLID_(object-oriented_design)) principles, I think that the "O" is the most difficult to understand.
 The definition of the Open-Closed Principle (OCP) says that *Software entities (classes, modules, functions etc) should be open for extension, but closed for modification*.
-It seems logic, but if we think that we use the design principles in order to be able to adapt for future changes without having to modify the code base, that definition seems redundant. <!--more-->
+It seems logic, but if we think that we use the design principles in order to be able to adapt for future changes without having to modify existing code, that definition seems redundant. <!--more-->

 But if we think only about the *software entities*, it makes more sense.
-The goal of using the design principles is to be able to extend our program without too much hassle, and in order to accomplish that, we need to make sure that each each function, each class, each package can also be extended without problem.
+The goal of using the design principles is to be able to extend our program without too much hassle, and in order to accomplish that, we need to make sure that each function, each class, each package can also be extended without problem.

 It might seem nonsensical the idea of extending a class without changing the existing code.
 What it means is that we can implement changes by *adding* code, instead of *changing* the existing one.

-While developing the HTTP server, I had a class named `Responder` (builds up the response to the client) depending on a `FileHandler` (builds up a HTML index page).
+While developing the HTTP server, I had a class named `Responder` (responsible for building up the response to the client) depending on a `FileHandler` (that builds up a HTML index page).

 I had something similar to this: